7 Compliance Tips for Electrical Enclosure Air Conditioners & Other Cooling Methods

-Enclosure air conditioners for use in the U.S. or Canada are required to meet certain safety standards.
+Enclosure air conditioners for use in the U.S. or Canada is required to meet certain safety standards.
 Although legal requirements governing the use of electrical equipment appear complex, certain compliance requirements are clear and universally applicable for electrical enclosure cooling equipment.
 The following seven compliance tips will help you ensure that your enclosure cooling systems comply with requirements.

 OSHA and NEC